joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/11/08/us/elections/san-francisco-daniel-lurie-fentanyl.html

 **Residents Return to Find Homes Reduced to Rubble After California Fire**\
-`The Mountain fire destroyed more than 130 structures in Ventura County and was 14 percent contained.
+`The Mountain fire has torn through more than 20,000 acres and destroyed more than 130 structures in Ventura County.
 “It’s just devastating,” one resident said.`\
 https://nytimes.com/2024/11/08/us/california-mountain-fire-residents-return.html

 **How Media Outlets on the Right and Left Explained Trump’s Win**\